0x666c6f/morpho-liquidator-bot/README.md

 ### 1.4.1.
 Liquidator Bot

-The main application that coordinates the entire process. it indexes on chain Morpho event to be able to have a quick off chain processing.
+The main application that coordinates the entire process. it indexes on chain Morpho events to have a quick off chain processing.
 It's responsible for:

 - Monitoring Morpho positions
 - Performing health checks